jtsmith2020/veracode-cli/README.md

 # veracode-cli

-A Command Line Interface for using __Veracode Services__ in a software development environment that uses Git for source control.
+A Command Line Interface for using __Services__ in a software development environment that uses Git for source control.
-Configuration of the Veracode Services is managed via JSON data structures that are stored and managed with the repository and which are __Branch Aware__.
+Configuration of the Services is managed via JSON data structures that are stored and managed with the repository in a `veracode.config` file and which are __Branch Aware__.

-### Veracode Services
+### Services

 The commands available in `veracode-cli` are grouped into Services: